sojohnnysaid/my-first-tdd-app/readme.md

 - PROFIT!

 ## If you are interested in running the tests
-you can run the unit tests without any issues with the command `pytest */tests/unit_*`
+You can run the unit tests without any issues with the command `pytest */tests/unit_*`

 **caution**